 World Information Architecture Day 2014

 I work with clients on developing excellent blueprints (conceptual designs promoting user-centered design principles).
-Doing design research and card sorting helps to establish user-centered design for a Website (Figure 2).
+Doing user research and card sorting helps to establish user-centered design for a Website, including usability testing (Figure 4).

-This helps end users to successfully use online products, when it is applied correctly to improve usability of products.
+User-centered design helps users to successfully use online products, when it is applied correctly to improve usability of products.
 Taking a systematic approach in an agile environment really helps to get the job done right.